Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 1 – 2 months

-When the kittens are 2 months old, they still live with their mother and drink milk from time to time.
+When kittens are 2 months old, they still live with their mother and drink milk from time to time.
 Depending on the preferences of the breeder, kittens receive natural or industrial supplementary food.

 • Boiled minced meat.

-• Low fat broths.
+• Low-fat broths.

-• Dairy and dairy products.
+• Dairy and fermented milk products.

 2 - 3 months